Amazon Prime review: is it worth the money?

 What is Amazon Prime?

-Amazon Prime is a paid for membership to the online giant that gives you a series of benefits normal customers don’t have access to – or pay more for.
-There’s a long list of these extras further down the review.
+Amazon Prime is a paid-for membership to the online giant that gives you a series of benefits that normal customers don’t have access to or have to pay more for.
+There’s a long list of these extras further down.

 How much does Amazon Prime cost?